 Love is a desire sought upon by most people.
 To meet and be with your future sweetheart is such a delight to think about and yearn for.
 Yet it can be difficult (if not impossible) to find that special someone.
 So why is that?
 Here is 3 reasons that may help explain why you can’t get a girlfriend.

 Perhaps you judge a woman by their looks.
 Maybe you don’t listen to their words.
 Or you’re obsessed about presenting yourself as better than it really is.
 Women are people too, and people like to be treated with respect.
-Dating is a mutual exchange; it’s not like talking with an escort or a salesclerk.
+Dating is a mutual exchange; it’s not like talking with some Myrtle beach escorts or a salesclerk.
 If one side feels left out or disregarded, then of course it’s not going to work out.
 Take the time to know who they are as their own person.
 Respect begets respect, so as much as possible, give them the energy that you would also want to receive for yourself.

 It can be hard to put yourself out there; the prospect of finding “the one” can be intimidating and anxiety-inducing at that.
 You might be shy, self-deprecating, or lack confidence.
 But it has to be understood: there’s nothing more appealing than a person who’s comfortable with who they are and isn’t trying to be something they’re not.
 Don’t let yourself get escorted out of the game; think positively about yourself.
 There’s always going to be that someone who will genuinely love you for you.